zevireinitz/influencer.dev/README.md

 That's why I've started this project.
 It's an open-source database of dev influencers (people who have built an audience for their dev-centric content).
 My hope is that this will make it easier for the content creators to promote their work and make it easier for the companies/builders to find the right partners for promoting their products.

-# **How it works**
-- If you create content for developers and you're open to collaborations - add yourself to the list below.
-- If you're looking for someone to create dev-centric content for/about your company or product - check out the list below.

 # **Who is a "Dev Influencer"?**
-For the purposes of this project, you are a dev-influencer if:
+You are a dev-influencer if you check the following boxes:
-- You are currently and consistently creating quality content for developers (you need to be able to show off your work to other people)
+- ✅ You are currently and consistently creating quality content for developers (you need to be able to show off your work to other people)
-- You have specific technical areas of expertise that you focus on with your content
+- ✅ You have specific technical areas of expertise that you focus on with your content
-- You publish your content on mainstream platforms under your personal name/brand (and not as a ghostwriter)
+- ✅ You publish your content on mainstream platforms under your personal name/brand (and not as a ghostwriter)
-- You are interested in working with brands/companies to create content related to their dev-focused products
+- ✅ You are interested in working with brands/companies to create content related to their dev-focused products

 # What the columns mean